MADV360/exiv2/README-CONAN.md

 If you have Cygwin installed on your build machine, you may encounter the situation that CMake erroneously finds library files in Cygwin directories and adds `c:\\cygwin64\\usr\\include` to the compiler header search path.
-FindIntl is a prime suspect and believe it's caused by %PATH%.
+FindIntl is a prime suspect and I believe this issue is caused by %PATH%.

+I recommend that you disable Natural Language Support when building with Visual Studio:

+$ cmake .. -G "Visual Studio 15 2017 Win64" -DCMAKE_BUILD_TYPE=Release -DEXIV2_ENABLE_NLS=Off

 If necessary, temporarily rename c:\\cygwin64\\usr\\include as c:\\cygwin64\\usr\\uncle to hide those files when working with CMake.